How Can AI Help My Business? Key Uses of Artificial Intelligence

 This is what this article is trying to answer.
 Keep on reading to discover how AI can help your business, the advantages and disadvantages of AI, and how you can apply it correctly.

-It’s no wonder that 41% of large companies plan to invest in AI services now and in the future, according to Adobe.
+AI helps businesses in eight key areas that directly impact productivity and growth.
+41% of large companies plan to invest in AI services, according to Adobe.

 1. Marketing